 - Changes in growth, now modelled for three periods, before 1996 year class, 1996-2000 year class and 2001 and later year classes. - Inclusion of the German Groundfish Survey in East Greenland waters (GER(GRL)-GFS-Q4).
-The survey biomass of the German survey at year y was added to the Icelandic spring survey the year after or y+1. - Length range of tuning data 19-54 cm.
+The survey biomass of the German survey at year y was added to the Icelandic spring survey the year after or y+1.
+The German survey did get half weight to avoid extrapolation to areas not surveyed, and hence reduce noise. - Length range of tuning data 19-54 cm.